 FARMS/GARDENS SERIES: The series on Farms & Gardens will continue on Wednesday, Dec.
 12, at 7 p.m. at Brooks Memorial Library with Jane Brox’ "Here and Nowhere Else."

 After years of living away Brox returns to the family farm of her birth, where her aging father still tended the crops.
-She captures the cadences of farm life and those who sustain it, at a time when the viability of both are waning.

 Part of the Vermont Humanities Council Reading and Discussion Series.
 This final of a four book discussion series about Farms and Gardens will be led by VHC scholar, Richard Wizansky.
 Books are available now at the Main Circulation desk.
 The Library is located at 224 Main St. in Brattleboro.